petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/creating-and-managing-display-page-templates.md

 You can set a friendly URL for your display page template.
 The friendly URL is used when the display page template is not marked as default or when it is manually selected for use.

-For example, when you link a button in a content page to a Mapped URL, you can select an object connected to a display page template as the item, and select the display page template as the field.
+For example, when you link a button in a content page to a mapped URL, you can select an object connected to a display page template as the item and select the display page template as the field.
 In this case, the friendly URL is used for the selected display page template.

 ![Set a friendly URL for your display page template](./creating-and-managing-display-page-templates/images/03.png)
 ![The friendly URL is used when you select a display page template specifically from a list of links](./creating-and-managing-display-page-templates/images/04.png)

-To set a friendly URL to your display page template,
+To set a friendly URL for your display page template,

 1. While editing your display page template, click *Options* (![Options icon](../../../images/icon-options.png)) at the top right corner of the page.